karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 > What's the point of having a scenario 4.1?
 This scenario is the same as scenario 4 but with a slight modification that I think it is worth mentioning.

 ## Source code
-- A ``static`` HttpClient instance is created once and utilized for all received requests.
+- A ``static`` ``HttpClient`` instance is created once and reused for incoming requests.
-- The HttpClient is created using the ``PooledConnectionLifetime`` attribute.
+- The ``HttpClient`` is created using the ``PooledConnectionLifetime`` attribute.
 This attribute defines how long connections remain active when pooled.
 Once this lifetime expires, the connection will no longer be pooled or issued for future requests.
 - The ``PooledConnectionIdleTimeout`` attribute defines how long idle connections remain within the pool while unused.
 Once this lifetime expires, the idle TCP connection will be closed and removed from the pool.
-- In the next code snippet, the ``PooledConnectionIdleTimeout`` is set to 10 seconds, which means that idle TCP connections will be closed after a maximum of 10 seconds.
+> In the next code snippet, the ``PooledConnectionIdleTimeout`` is set to 10 seconds, which means that idle TCP connections will be closed after a maximum of 10 seconds.
 This is highly inefficient and only done for demo purposes.

 ```csharp
 [ApiController]